 Following sections on applicable documentation (Chapter 2) and terms of reference (Chapter 3), the S5P cloud property products and retrieval algorithms are introduced in Chapter 4.
 The main algorithm descriptions are found in Chapter 5.
-Chapter 6 contains discussions on feasibility and external data sets, while Chapter 7 summarizes the error analysis.
+Chapter 6 provides a description of inputs to and outputs from the OCRA/ROCINN algorithms, while Chapter 7 summarizes the error analysis.
 Chapter 8 provides an introduction to the validation of S5P cloud products.
 Concluding remarks are in Chapter 9, and references in Chapter 10.